BKeiser0/intramural_DB/README.md

-This is the planning and the localhost sql files for a Intramural Sports Database.
+This is the planning, mySQL, MongoDB, and PHP files for a Intramural Sports Database.